emanuelenardi/EmanueleNardi/README.md

     <img src="https://raw.githubusercontent.com/emanuelenardi/EmanueleNardi/refs/heads/main/latex-white.svg" width="100" alt="LaTeX" />
   </a>

-  _"I strongly advocate for `LaTeX` as a typesetting system for creating structured, professional, and beautiful documents."_
+  I advocate for LaTeX because it lets me turn ideas into clean, structured documents that look as professional as they deserve.

   ### Daily workflow